Insomnia Treatment at Home: How the Japanese Do It?

 Are you struggling with insomnia or poor sleep quality?
-Sleepless nights can leave you feeling drained, affect your mood, and disrupt your daily life.
-But don’t worry—this guide will introduce you to effective at-home remedies inspired by Japanese traditions to help improve your quality of sleep and address insomnia symptoms.
+A lack of sleep can leave you feeling exhausted, negatively impact your emotional well-being, and disrupt your daily activities.
+This guide offers traditional Japanese home remedies to help improve your sleep quality and manage insomnia symptoms.

 Why Sleep is Crucial for Your Health